 The server returns a contents table on which table operations can be performed.
 For details about Table objects and table operations, see [MS-OXCTABL].
 The Table object that is returned provides information about messages that are directly under the Folder object on which this ROP is executed.
-The contents table for a search folder (2) contains the same columns as the contents table for a generic folder.
-However, for a search folder (2), the PidTagParentEntryId property (section 2.2.2.2.1.6) contains the entry ID of the folder where the linked message resides.
+In the contents table for a search folder, the PidTagParentEntryId property (section 2.2.2.2.1.7) contains the entry ID of the folder where the linked message resides.

 The particular information that the server returns in the contents table is determined by the bit settings in the TableFlags field of the RopGetContentsTable ROP request buffer, as specified in section 2.2.1.14.1.
-If the ConversationMembers bit of the TableFlags field is set, the server SHOULD<18> return a contents table that shows messages pertaining to a particular conversation.
+If the ConversationMembers bit of the TableFlags field is set, the server SHOULD<21> return a contents table that shows messages pertaining to a particular conversation.
 If the DeferredErrors bit of the TableFlags field is set, the server can return, at its discretion, the ROP response buffer immediately, possibly before the ROP execution is complete.
 If the server has not completed execution of the ROP, the values of the ReturnValue and the RowCount fields of the ROP response buffer, as specified in section 2.2.1.14.2, might not be accurate.

-If the ConversationMembers bit of the TableFlags field is set and any bits other than the UseUnicode bit and the DeferredErrors bit are also set, the server SHOULD fail the operation with an error code of ecInvalidParam (0x80070057).
-If the client sets an invalid bit in the TableFlags field, the server SHOULD<19> fail the ROP with an error code of ecInvalidParam.
+If the client sets an invalid bit in the TableFlags field, the server SHOULD $\leq 22 >$ fail the ROP with an error code of ecInvalidParam.